Generation effect

-The generation effect is a phenomenon whereby information is better remembered if it is generated from one's own mind rather than simply read.
+The generation effect is a psychological phenomenon whereby information is better remembered if it is generated from one's own mind rather than simply read.
 Researchers have struggled to fully explain why generated information is better recalled than read information, as no single explanation has been comprehensive.

 In experiments

 The generation effect is typically achieved in cognitive psychology experiments by asking participants to generate words from word fragments.
 This effect has also been demonstrated using a variety of other materials, such as when generating a word after being presented with its antonym, synonym, picture, arithmetic problems, or keyword in a paragraph.
 The generation effect has been found in studies using free recall, cued recall, and recognition tests.
 In one study, the subject was provided with a stimulus word, the first letter of the response, and a word relating the two.
 For example, with the rule of the opposite, the stimulus word "hot", and the letter "c", the word cold would be generated.
 This methodology has since been used in the majority of experiments investigating the generation effect.